ndarci/fungal-dsRNA-design-process/README.md

 We are testing this with the American chestnut tree (*Castanea dentata*) and its associated fungal blight pathogen (*Cryphonectria parasitica*).
 We are also designing targets for Dutch Elm Disease (*Ophiostoma novo-ulmi*), Butternut Canker (*Ophiognomonia clavigignenti-juglandacearum* (Ocj)), and Laurel wilt (*Harringtonia lauricola*).

+To follow this tutorial, start by cloning this repository.

 ## Stage 1: Targeting broadly conserved essential genes *in vitro*

 Before worrying about off-target effects, we are just testing if we can stop fungal growth with ANY gene, especially a highly conserved and essential gene.
 If this doesn't work, there is no reason to design species-specific targets.